 4. When references appear in the text to other provisions of the Regulations, the reference will normally consist of the full section or paragraph reference, as described above.
 In certain cases, however, broader reference may be made to an entire part, e.g., Part 5, or chapter, e.g., Chapter 5.4.

 5. Recommendations on tests and criteria, which are incorporated by reference into certain provisions of the Model Regulations are published as a separate manual entitled “Manual of Tests and Criteria”.

-Chapter 1.2 - definitions and units of measurements
+Chapter 1.2 - Definitions and units of measurements